inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 The study observed another very unfortunate side effect of anchoring: **overconfidence**.

-Participants who had an anchor ended up with fewer correct solutions, but they were just as sure they've solved the task correctly as those who started from scratch.
+Participants who had an anchor ended up with fewer correct solutions, but they were just as sure they'd solved the task correctly as those who started from scratch.

 Not only did the anchor lead to more buggy code, it also hid these bugs from the developers.
 The developers seemed to have lost some of their ability to judge the quality of the code.
 They got overconfident.